 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

 Our mission is simple: to provide you with the highest quality academic and cultural experience abroad possible.
 We offer unparalleled courses that explore European Politics, Economics, Business, International Relations, and other topics through an in-depth and hands-on approach.
-Our world-class professors and field study opportunities enhance your academic experience and provide you with new perspectives each day in class.
+Our world-class professors and course-related excursions enhance your academic experience and provide you with new perspectives each day in class.

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.

-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Freiburg, it will feel like home.

-Residence Halls - The IES Abroad EU Summer Program offers you the unique opportunity to live in a single or double room in a co-ed suite shared with German and international students.
-Suites have shared kitchens and baths.
+Apartment-style university housing - You live in a single or double room in a co-ed suite with a shared kitchen and bath.
+Suites are shared with German and international students, and have Internet access.